 You might wonder how LinkedIn profiles display in Google search results (or any search engine for that matter) if clicking the link brings you to an authorization wall.
-LinkedIn, along with several other websites, have the burden of finding ways to block users from accessing content anonymously while still allowing search engines to crawl and index pages.
-Should LinkedIn code their site to show different content to users that they do to search engines, it risks penalties and potential removal from the index.
+LinkedIn, like many other websites, has the burden of finding ways to block users from accessing content anonymously while still allowing search engines to crawl and index pages.
+Should LinkedIn code its site to show different content to users that it does to search engines, it risks penalties and potential removal from the index.

 Instead, LinkedIn and other sites allow search engines to freely crawl pages to keep up visibility and allow users to find pages from search queries, but the platform displays an authentication wall when it detects human users.
 Detection is done using IP address and cookies.
 Search engine bots do not accept cookies, which is a factor in differentiating between search engine bots and human users.

 When search engines crawl the site, pages are freely available for indexing.
 However, when LinkedIn detects a human user, the IP is logged along with sending the browser a cookie.
 By toggling airplane mode on your smartphone, you change the IP address for the device while keeping a cookie unrelated to your IP address.
 You are then no longer the same user to LinkedIn’s detection algorithms.